tobytwigger/laravel-job-status/docs/docs/vue.md

 Polling is the quickest way to keep the data up to date - every 5 seconds we'll make a call to your application to check on the status of a job.

 To enable polling, pass `:method="polling"` to the job-status component.

+You can customise how frequently we poll by passing the number of milliseconds to wait between polls to the `poll-interval` prop.
+For a poll every second, you'd pass `:poll-interval=1000` to the job status component.